Homotopy theory of Moore flows (III): Introduction

 This work is a sequel of \cite{Moore1,Moore2} establishing a zigzag of Quillen equivalences between the q-model structures of multipointed $d$-spaces \cite{mdtop} and of flows \cite{model3} thanks to the notion of \textit{Moore flow}.
 This paper was not initially planned to be presented as a third part of this series.
 The reason is that, unexpectedly, all proofs of this paper work for the second paper \cite{Moore2} of this series as well thanks to the discovery of a globular analogue of Raussen's notion of naturalization of a directed path (see below).

 Multipointed $d$-spaces and flows are two \textit{multipointed} geometric models of concurrency.
 This research belongs to a branch of mathematics sometimes called \textit{directed algebraic topology} (DAT) or \textit{directed homotopy theory} \cite{DAT_book}.
-The disadvantage of the latter terminology with respect to the former one is that it is used for other mathematical research like $(\infty,1)$-categories, rewriting systems, directed HoTT.
+Note that the latter terminology is also sometimes used for other mathematical research like rewriting system or directed HoTT.
 DAT studies the homotopical properties of geometric models of concurrency from various points of view.
 The general idea is that two directed paths which are homotopy equivalent in an appropriate directed sense represent two non-distinguishable possible execution paths of the corresponding concurrent system.
 The typical example is the one of a full $n$-cube $[0,1]^n$: each continuous path from the initial state $(0,0,\dots,0)$ to the final state $(1,1,\dots,1)$ of the full $n$-cube which is nondecreasing with respect to each axis of coordinates represents the concurrent execution of $n$ actions.
 Each axis of coordinates represents one action: $0$ means that it is not started and $1$ that it is finished.
 Nondecreasingness models time irreversibility.
 In the case of $[0,1]^n$, all directed paths are homotopy equivalent in a directed sense.
 More general concurrent systems can be modeled by pasting together cubes of various dimensions.
 The combinatorial notion of precubical set is adapted for such a purpose \cite{DAT_book,zbMATH07226006}.

 The main problem posed by DAT is that the directed segment is \textit{not always} contractible in a directed sense otherwise the causal information could be lost by the associated weak equivalences.
 For example, contracting the directed segment going from $A$ to $B$ in the branching $C\leftarrow A \rightarrow B$ removes the nondeterministic branching and therefore changes the causal structure.
 However, the full $n$-cube $[0,1]^n$ is the same object in DAT as the full $n$-cube $[0,2]^n$, which means that the directed segment can be dilated.
 Moreover, it is possible in $C\leftarrow A \rightarrow B \rightarrow D$ to contract the directed segment going from $A$ to $B$ without changing the causal structure.
 The non-conventional behavior of the directed segment is the reason why many model category structures introduced in DAT fail to preserve the causal structure.
 This does not necessarily mean that they are not interesting, just that they probably need to be modified.